NETWAYS/ansible-collection-elasticstack/plugins/module_utils/README.md

 **Return:** An `Elasticsearch` __object__.
 Raises `ImportError` when the library is missing.

-The SSL context it builds sets `check_hostname` and `verify_mode` to false before `verify_certs` is handed to the client, so the hostname in the certificate is not checked.
+The TLS arguments are only passed for an `https://` host, because the client rejects any TLS option on a plain `http://` host with a `ValueError` while it is being constructed. `ca_certs` is passed only when `verify_certs` is true, since it has no meaning without verification.
+With verification on, the client checks the certificate chain and the hostname.

 ## `elasticsearch_role`<a id="elasticsearch_role"></a>